CtrlK

 Completeness

-Clearly answers both 'what' (configure mutual TLS for zero-trust service-to-service communication) and 'when' (explicit 'Use when' clause covering zero-trust networking, certificate management, or securing internal service communication).
+Explicitly answers both 'what' ('Configure mutual TLS (mTLS) for zero-trust service-to-service communication') and 'when' ('Use when implementing zero-trust networking, certificate management, or securing internal service communication') with concrete trigger phrases.

 Trigger Term Quality